suzieh/wheeloftimeline/README.md

 # wheeloftimeline
-Visualizing the POV changes in Robert Jordan's Wheel of Time Series
+Visualizing the POV changes in Robert Jordan's "The Wheel of Time" book series.